Large-scale investigation of weakly-supervised deep learning for the fine-grained semantic indexing of biomedical literature: Introduction

 The rest of this paper is organized as follows.
-In section \ref{sec:Background}, we provide some background information on the semantic indexing of biomedical literature, relevant work on fine-grained classification without labelled data, and previous efforts towards more fine-grained biomedical semantic indexing.
-In section \ref{sec:Methods}, we introduce our new methods: $RetroBM$ for the automated development of datasets for fine-grained semantic indexing of biomedical literature and $DBM$ for weakly-supervised training of DL models for the automated refinement of coarse-grained labels.
-In section \ref{sec:Experiments}, we describe the experimental setup for the evaluation of the predictive performance of the $DBM$ models on $RetroBM$ data, and present the results of these experiments.
-Finally, in section \ref{sec:Conclusion} we summarise the presented work and discuss its contribution towards addressing the motivating research questions presented above.
+In Section~\ref{sec:Background}, we provide some background and previous efforts towards $FGSI$ of biomedical literature.
+In Section~\ref{sec:Methods}, we introduce two new methods: $RetroBM$ for the development of evaluation datasets and $DBM$ for indexing documents with fine-grained labels without ground-truth data.
+In Section~\ref{sec:Experiments}, we present the experiments and the results of this work.
+Finally, in Section~\ref{sec:Conclusion} we summarise the work and discuss its contribution towards addressing the motivating research questions.